 There are a lot of things I’m not great at in life, but I excel at dinner time.
 While serving chicken nuggets in front of Mickey Mouse Clubhouse might make some aspects of my day easier, I refuse.
 Family dinner is too important.

-My children’s health, education, and well-being mean too much to me to pass up this learning opportunity.
+My children’s health, education, and well-being mean too much for me to pass up this learning opportunity.

 Mealtime is the best time to learn manners.

 Manners matter and mealtimes are a great time to work on them.
 I’m talking beyond please pass the salt.
 Whoever helped to make our meal gets a thank you from everyone eating.
 While I enjoy being told, “Thank you Mommy for making this beautiful dinner,” I like even more to be able to see my son’s pride when I thank him for chopping vegetables for our dinner.
 Dinner makes our team stronger.

 Since he’s a child, he can only eat what I prepare.
 Though his favorite food is probably bread with butter, he’ll eat just about anything that’s served to him because he knows that’s the only option.

 Some nights he eats dinner willingly, and others he’s slow because he’s not into it.
 Yes, it can be frustrating and exhausting, but parenting isn’t always about sunshine and rainbows.
 I remind him if he wants to grow strong and be healthy, he has to eat a variety of foods.
 While he doesn’t have to eat the dinner I’ve prepared, there’s no other option, and he’ll have to wait until breakfast if he wants something else.
 I think he’s chosen twice to not eat, only to come back later and sit down and eat.